 Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
-The body is not symmetric and almost everyone has some degree of unevenness which may not be recognized in advance.
-One side of the face may be slightly larger, one side of the face droopier.
-The breast and trunk area exhibits the same possibilities.
-Many of such issues cannot be fully corrected with surgery.
 The more realistic your expectations as to results, the better your results will appear to you.
-Some patients never achieve their desired goals or results, at no fault of Dr. Brown or surgery.
-You may be disappointed with the results of surgery.
-Asymmetry, unanticipated shape and size, loss of function, wound disruption, poor healing, and loss of sensation may occur after surgery.
-Size may be incorrect.
-Unsatisfactory surgical scar location or appearance may occur.
-It may be necessary to perform additional surgery to improve your results.
+Some patients never achieve their desired goals or results, at no fault of Dr. Brown and/or Master Aesthetician.
+You may be disappointed with the results of treatment.
+It may be necessary to perform additional treatments to improve your results.
 Unsatisfactory results may NOT improve with each additional treatment.